Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The stochastic Ising model

 The Hamiltonian of the Ising model can then be rewritten conveniently as

 Our analysis of the energy landscape will be based on the assumption that $h$ is an irrational number.
-This hypothesis simplifies in a radical way our study, because of the following lemma. \bl{irrazionale} Let $h$ be an irrational number.
+This hypothesis simplifies in a radical way our study because of the following lemma.

+\begin{lemma} Let $h$ be an irrational number.
 Suppose $\sigma,\eta$ are two configurations such that $\sigma\subset\eta$ and $H(\sigma)=H(\eta)$.
-Then $\sigma=\eta$. \el \bpr Since $h$ is irrational, the knowledge of the energy of a configuration determines in a unique way its perimeter and its volume.
-Since $\sigma$ is included in $\eta$ and they have the same volume, then they are equal. \epr
+Then $\sigma=\eta$. \end{lemma} \begin{pf} Since $h$ is irrational, the knowledge of the energy of a configuration determines in a unique way its perimeter and its volume.
+Since $\sigma$ is included in $\eta$ and they have the same volume, then they are equal. \end{pf}

-In the next section, we build a monotone coupling of the dynamics associated to different magnetic fields~$h$.
-With the help of this coupling, we will show in section~\ref{rer} that it is sufficient to prove theorem~\ref{mainfv} for irrational values of the magnetic field.
-The main point is that the critical constant~$\kappa_d$ depends continuously on~$h$ (this is proved in lemma~\ref{contga}).
+In the next section, we build a monotone coupling of the dynamics associated to different magnetic fields $h$.
+With the help of this coupling, we will show in Section~\ref{rer} that it is sufficient to prove Theorem \ref{mainfv} for irrational values of the magnetic field.
+The main point is that the critical constant $\kappa_d$ depends continuously on $h$ (this is proved in Lemma \ref{contga}).

 We believe that the main features of the cycle structure should persist for rational values of $h$.
 The assumption that $h$ is irrational (or at least that it does not belong to some countable set) is present in most papers to simplify the structure of the energy landscape, with the only exception of \cite{MNOS}.
-In dimension 2, for $2/h$ integer, there exists a very complicated cycle compound, consisting of cycles with the same depth that communicate at the same energy level (see \cite{MNOS}).
+In dimension 2, for $2/h$ integer, there exists a very complicated cycle compound, consisting of cycles with the same depth that communicate at the same energy level; see \cite{MNOS}.
 This compound is not contained in the metastable cycle and is compatible with our results.

-Our analysis is based on the following attractive inequality. \bl{attrineq} For any configurations $\h$, $\x$, we have
+Our analysis is based on the following attractive inequality.